 - Preheat oven to 350 degrees F. Add graham crackers to a food processor and pulse until crumbs are formed.
 Add melted butter and pulse for an additional minute, or until thoroughly combined.

-- Transfer mixture to 9" pie pan and press into place using your fingers or the back of a small measuring cup.
+- Transfer mixture to 9" pie pan or springform pan, and press into place using your fingers or the back of a small measuring cup.
 Bake for 10 minutes.
 Set aside to cool.

 Make Peanut Butter Filling

-- Scoop out the solid portion of coconut cream (don't use the liquid below the cream!) and place in a mixing bowl.
+- Into a separate medium-sized mixing bowl, scoop out the solid portion of coconut cream (don't use the liquid below the cream!).
 Using an electric hand mixer, whip for several minutes, incorporating as much air as possible.

 Notes

-- If you are using peanut butter containing sugar, omit the maple syrup.
-You can always add a smaller amount of maple syrup at the end of blending the peanut butter mixture if it isn't sweet enough for you.
+- If you are using peanut butter containing sugar, only use ½ cup of powdered sugar.
+You can always add more powdered sugar at the end of blending the peanut butter mixture if it isn't sweet enough for you.

-- It is essential that you chill your coconut cream ahead of time.
-This helps to separate the solids from the liquid (we only use the solids from the cream in this recipe) and will ensure a nice and thick whipped coconut cream.
+- It is essential that you chill your coconut milk ahead of time.
+This helps to separate the solids from the liquid (we only use the solid cream in this recipe) and will ensure a nice and thick whipped coconut cream.

 - Adjust sweetness and saltiness to your liking.
-Some peanut butter brands are saltier than others, and some maple syrups are sweeter than others.
-Therefore, add more maple syrup or salt to your peanut butter filling if needed before pouring it into the graham crust.
+Some peanut butter brands are saltier than others.
+Therefore, add more powdered sugar to your peanut butter filling if needed before pouring it into the graham crust.

 - Storage: Store (covered) in the refrigerator for up to 5 days.
 To freeze, wrap individual pieces in foil and place in a freezer-safe container.
 Pie can remain in freezer for up to 2 months.

-- Use a standard 9" pie pan for this recipe or a fluted tart pan (I used a tart pan this time around).
+- Use a standard 9" pie pan, a fluted tart pan, or a 9" springform pan.

 - You can serve immediately after assembling, but the filling will continue to firm up after chilling for a bit, so it's best to let it hang out in the refrigerator for at least an hour.